Meet The Team

 Chandler Farley is a graduate of Framingham State University, where she studied in the Commonwealth Honors Program while earning her Bachelor of Science in Business and Information Technology with dual minors in Computer Science and Marketing.
 While striving to complete her degree in three years, Chandler has also worked as an IT Help Desk Technician, an Admissions Representative, and has had an internship at a local technology company preforming Inside Sales.
 At the Chris Walsh Center in Spring 2021, Chandler managed the center’s social media, marketing, and website.

 Breanna Huntley served as a Psychology Intern at the Chris Walsh Center during the Fall 2021 Semester.
-She is a senior at Framingham State University majoring in Psychology with a minor in Neuroscience.
-After graduation, she plans to get her master's degree in Clinical Psychology.
+She is a graduate of Framingham State University where she majored in Psychology with a minor in Neuroscience.
+She plans to get her master's degree in Clinical Psychology.
 Huntley’s semester project was to research and evaluate information on the topic of Down Syndrome.
 She used her research to add resources to the CWC website and to bring awareness to the subject through a series of social media posts.

 Ella is served as an intern at the Chris Walsh Center during the Spring 2022 Semester.
 She is attending Georgetown University and majoring in Health Care Management and Policy.
 At school, she works as a research assistant contributing to childhood cancer survivorship research.
 She also serves as a deputy editor for her school’s newspaper, The Hoya.
 As an intern at the Chris Walsh Center, Ella used her interest in communications and research to support the Center’s work and helped connect students and families with meaningful resources.
 Much of this work was done through her creation of social media posts that doubled as resources.

 Krysta is served as an intern at the Chris Walsh Center during the Fall 2021 Semester.
-She is a senior this year at Framingham State University majoring in Elementary Education with a coordinate in Psychology as well as member of the Honors College.
+She is a graduate of Framingham State University where she majored in Elementary Education with a coordinate in Psychology as well as member of the Honors College.
 She plans to get her master’s degree in Special Education or Elementary Education.
 Padellaro’s semester project was to research and evaluate information on the topic of Body Dysmorphia Disorder.
 She used her research to add resources to the CWC website and to bring awareness to the subject through a series of social media posts.

 Hannah was the center's first intern, helping to launch the center in Spring 2020.
 Her psychology internship focused on researching and co-facilitating a series of parent/caregiver support groups.
 She also assisted with four events: the center's opening celebration, two lecture/webinar events, and an info session about the child life specialist career.